Meta-Learning: Structure, Advantages & Examples

 What is Meta-learning?

 Meta-learning, described as “learning to learn”, is a subset of machine learning in the field of computer science.
-It is used to improve the results and performance of the learning algorithm by changing some aspects of the learning algorithm based on the results of the experiment.
+Developers use it to improve the results and performance of the learning algorithm by changing some aspects of the algorithm based on the experiment’s results.
 Meta-learning helps researchers understand which algorithms generate the best/better predictions from datasets.

 Meta-learning algorithms use learning algorithm metadata as input.
 They then make predictions and provide information about the performance of these learning algorithms as output.
 An image’s metadata in a learning model can include, for example, its size, resolution, style, creation date, and owner.